fivexl/terraform-aws-sso-elevator/README.md

 The key difference between the terraform-aws-sso-elevator module and the option described in the blog post above is that the module enables requesting access elevation via a Slack form.
 We hope that this implementation may inspire AWS to incorporate native support for temporary access elevation in AWS IAM Identity Center.

+AWS announced that [Customers of AWS IAM Identity Center (successor to AWS Single Sign-On) can use CyberArk Secure Cloud Access, Ermetic, and Okta Access Requests for temporary elevated access](https://aws.amazon.com/about-aws/whats-new/2023/05/aws-partners-temporary-elevated-access-capabilities-iam-identity-center/).
+So if you are already using one of those vendors we recomend checking their offering first.

 Watch demo
 [![Demo](https://img.youtube.com/vi/iR3Rdjd7QMU/maxresdefault.jpg)](https://youtu.be/iR3Rdjd7QMU)